zjy-2020/PlanTalk/README.md

 Cross-Part Coordination
 ```

-Compared with previous methods, IntentTalk can more clearly reproduce preparation-to-
+Compared with previous methods, PlanTalk can more clearly reproduce preparation-to-
 realization transitions and coordinate semantic gestures across the upper body, hands,
 torso, and lower-body stance.